l-henri/erc20-101/README.md

 ### Extra points
 Extra points if you find bugs / corrections this TD can benefit from, and submit a PR to make it better.
 Ideas:
 - Adding a way to check the code of a specific contract was only used once (no copying)
+- Publish the code of the Evaluator on Etherscan using the "Verify and publish" functionnality

 ## TD addresses
 - Points contracts `0x160cFE6D64EC2036C49839395BdBD6b576973840`